onflow/flow-go/consensus/hotstuff/README.md

 2. Construct a Source of Randomness as described in [Dfinity's Random Beacon](https://dfinity.org/pdf-viewer/library/dfinity-consensus.pdf).
 Therefore, consensus nodes include a `RandomBeaconSignature` (also BLS with curve BLS12-381, used in a threshold signature scheme) in their vote.

-When the primary collects the votes, it verifies the `StakingSignature` and the `RandomBeaconSignature`.
+When the primary collects the votes, it verifies content of `SigData` it can contain only a `StakingSignature` or a pair `StakingSignature` + `RandomBeaconSignature`.
+A `StakingSignature` must be present in all votes.
 If either signature is invalid, the entire vote is discarded.
 From all valid votes, the `StakingSignatures` and the `RandomBeaconSignatures` are aggregated separately.
-(note: Only the aggregation of the `RandomBeaconSignature` into a threshold signature is currently implemented.
-Aggregation of the BLS `StakingSignatures` will be added later.)

 * Following [version 6 of the HotStuff paper](https://arxiv.org/abs/1803.05069v6),
 replicas forward their votes for block `b` to the leader of the _next_ view, i.e. the primary for view `b.View + 1`.